On Dimension-Varying Control Systems: A Universal State Space Approach: Differential Geometry on

 \begin{rem} Proposition \ref{p.30.2.3} is essential for our approach in the sequel.
 It means a vector field $f(x)$ on $\Omega^n$ can be lifted to $\Omega^{kn}$ as $F(y)$, and $F(x\otimes \J_k)=f(x)\otimes \J_k$.
 Moreover, the integral curve $\Phi^{f}_t(x_0)$ can be lifted to $\Phi^{F}_t(y_0)$ for $y_0=x_0\otimes \J_k$, such that

-In one word, the integral curve of $f$ is a by-simulation with the integral curve of its lifting vector field $F$.
+In one word, the integral curve of $f$ is a by-product of the integral curve of its lifting vector field $F$.
 This observation makes the definition of vector field on $\Omega$ meaningful.
 Note that the vector fields on $\Omega$ are defined only over a filter of tangent bundles. \end{rem}